The power of life and critical illness cover in a region where claims are on the rise

 Insurance isn’t always a simple subject, so Zurich International Life provides a customer-centric approach, emphasis on transparency, and strong focus on building relationships with customers.
 That enables it to tailor insurance solutions to evolving customer needs and maintain a non-discriminatory approach - in other words, not turning people away based on age, pre-existing conditions or illnesses, and “ensuring individuals have access to the insurance they need”.

-Some of Zurich’s customers, such as Mohammed Ezaz, are happy to the share their experience.
-He says the firm treated him “like a family member”, adding: “During my tough times, they helped me faster than any insurance company.”
+Some of Zurich’s customers, such as Mohammed Ezaz, are happy to share their experiences.
+He says the company treated him “like a family member”, adding: “During my tough times, they helped me faster than any insurance company.”
 Richard D’Souza says it was an “incredible and amazing way to deal with the claim submitted at a time of agony and pain in our family”.

 Mohamed Kojar, meanwhile, says this “very professional institution” delivered “what they promised, fulfilling your needs in a timely manner”.
 Other regional customers, such as Ajay Dewan, Cindy Cruz and Sneha Bhatia underline how financial burdens can be devastating and how securing insurance young is essential as you “invest in your life first”.